carterbancroft/Blood-Code/README.md

 Blood-Code
 ==========

-Konami Code inspired jQuery plugin for adding Easter eggs via the blood code from Mortal Kombat 1.
+Konami Code inspired jQuery plugin for adding Easter eggs to a website via the blood code from Mortal Kombat 1.